apichet2608/Smart-Format-Page/README.md

 # React + Vite

 Welcome to the README file for your React + Vite project!
-Below you'll find some useful information and links to resources.
+Below you'll find some useful information, links to resources, and fun additions to make your project more enjoyable.

 ## Page Font